wachra/udacity-project1/BlogPost.md

 ![Grafik2](https://i.imgur.com/oxcyxsd.png)

-It is obvious that the languages Python and Javascript have gained significantly in popularity among Stackoverflow users over the last five years with an increase of 18.7% and 8.9% respectively.
-Among the losers are the programming languages C# and objective C, which have a minus of 6% and 5.7%.
-So if you are looking for a seminal programming language for the next few years, Python or Javascript may your best bet.
+It is obvious that the languages *Python* and *Javascript* have gained significantly in popularity among Stackoverflow users over the last five years with an increase of 18.7% and 8.9% respectively.
+Among the losers are the programming languages *C#* and *Objective C*, which have a minus of 6% and 5.7%.
+So if you are looking for a seminal programming language for the next few years, *Python* or *Javascript* may your best bet.

-In 2014 wurden die Programmiersprachen noch vorgegeben
+*Note: The surveys of 2014 and 2019 differ considerably in terms of questions and answer possibilities.
+Since the 2014 survey used the 11 programming languages listed here as the answer choice, these were also only compared with the values from 2019.*

 ## Do experienced developers tend to work from home and how has this changed over the last 5 years?
 ![Grafik3](https://i.imgur.com/NXf3m87.png)